 2. Lower Interest Rates

-Key Takeaway: The SBA sets a reasonable maximum interest rate, ensuring that loans are affordable.
+: The SBA sets a reasonable maximum interest rate, ensuring that loans are affordable to small business owners.

 3. Lenient Down Payment Requirements

 Often, lenders want to see you put some of your own money towards your investment.
-This gives you a financial stake in your project, and ties your interests directly to your business’ success.
+This gives you a financial stake in your project and ties your interests directly to your business’ success.
 As such, many lenders require a 20 percent down payment.
 However, lenders will often accept down payments of just 10 percent with SBA 7(a) loans.
-This allows you to preserve your personal cash while reducing the burden created by a down payment can put on your business's cash flow.
+This allows you to preserve your personal cash while reducing the burden a down payment can put on your business's cash flow.

 Cons of SBA 7(a) Loan